-While on-duty or representing the department in any official capacity, every reasonable effort should be made to conceal tattoos or other body art.
-At no time while on-duty or representing the department in any official capacity, shall any offensive tattoo or body art be visible.
-Examples of offensive tattoos would include, but not be limited to, those which depict racial, sexual, discriminatory, gang related, or obscene language.

-When the ambient temperature outside reaches 90 degrees Fahrenheit and greater, officers may wear a short sleeve uniform shirt.
+While on-duty or representing the [Department/Office] in any official capacity, members should make every reasonable effort to conceal tattoos or other body art.
+At no time while the member is on-duty or representing the [Department/Office] in any official capacity shall any offensive tattoo or body art be visible.
+Examples of offensive tattoos include but are not limited to those that exhibit or advocate discrimination; those that exhibit gang, supremacist, or extremist group affiliation; and those that depict or promote drug use, sexually explicit acts, or other obscene material.
+When ambient temperature outside reaches 90 degrees Fahrenheit and greater, officer may wear a short sleeve uniform shirt.